Special Religious Education

 - Have a current Safe Ministries Check Questionnaire – Volunteer Lay Church Worker – Safe Ministry Check (have completed in the last 3 years)

-- Have completed and provided evidence of initial SRE training which will include:
+- Have completed and provided evidence of initial SRE training (to be completed every three years) which will include:

 - Commitment to regular ongoing training, including being current in Safe Ministries Training, classroom management strategies and implementation of the SRE curriculum.

-Once a teacher has been authorised to teach SRE the Diocese will provide to the school a letter which will include the name of the authorised teacher, date of birth and contact details.
+Once a teacher has been authorised to teach SRE the Diocese will provide to the school a letter which will include the name of the authorised teacher, date of birth, contact details and confirmation of verification of WWCC.
 This letter will be updated annually before the start of Term 1 and as required.

 Our SRE teachers use the following resources for their curriculum: